evandisoft/RedOnion/Kerbalua/README.md

 - Removed `dofile`, `loadfile`, and `loadfilesafe` because they use base paths that are far outside the KSP install location, and I think that would be unexpected. `require`'s load path can be configured and I have configured it to start in the
 Scripts directory.
 I might implement a version of `dofile` in the future that has a base path that is appropriate.

-If you need to reload a lib that was loaded with `require("packagepath")`, you can do `packages["packagepath"]=nil` and then `require("packagepath")` will execute it again rather than using a cached version of the resulting module.
+If you need to reload a lib that was loaded with `require("lib/testfile")`, you can do `packages["lib/testfile"]=nil` and then
+`require("lib/testfile")` will execute it again rather than using a cached version of the resulting module.

 To create libs you can create a folder in the Scripts directory.
 You can call it "lib", and then put scripts you want to use as libraries in that folder.
-If you make a lib called "test.lua".
+If you make a file called "test.lua" in the "lib" folder.
 You would load it with `require("lib/test")`.
 Any directory in the scripts folder won't show up in the file list in the completion area but files inside of them can be loaded with `require(dirname/filenameWithoutExtension)`.
 You use `require` without the `.lua` part of the filename.

+For more info on Modules, see [this section of the Lua manual](https://www.lua.org/manual/5.2/manual.html#6.3)

 ### API
 In addition to the [Common API](../RedOnion.KSP/Globals.md), Kerbalua has some functionality [specific to it](../RedOnion.KSP/MoonSharp/MoonSharpAPI/MoonSharpGlobals.md).